Citizen X

-Citizen X is a 1995 American television film which covers the efforts of detectives in the Soviet Union to capture an unknown serial killer of women and children in the 1980s, and the successive bureaucratic obstacles they consistently encounter.
+Citizen X is a 1995 American television film which covers the efforts of detectives in the Soviet Union to capture an unknown serial killer of women and children in the 1980s, and the bureaucratic obstacles they encounter.
 The film is based upon the true story of Soviet serial killer Andrei Chikatilo, who was convicted in 1992 of the murder of 52 women and children committed between 1978 and 1990.
 It stars Stephen Rea, Donald Sutherland, and Max Von Sydow.
 The film is based on Robert Cullen's non-fiction book The Killer Department, published in 1993.
+The film premiered on HBO on February 25, 1995.

 Plot

 A body is discovered on a collective farm during harvesting in 1982.
-A subsequent search of adjacent woods, authorized by newly installed forensic specialist, Viktor Burakov, turns up seven more bodies in varying stages of decomposition.
+A subsequent search of adjacent woods, authorized by the new forensic specialist, Viktor Burakov, turns up seven more bodies in varying stages of decomposition.
 The film tells the story of the subsequent eight-year hunt by Burakov for the serial killer responsible for the mutilation and murder of 53 people, 52 of them below the age of 35.
-Burakov is promoted to detective and eventually aided, covertly at first, by Col. Mikhail Fetisov, his commanding officer and the shrewd head of the provincial committee for crime, and, much later, by Alexandr Bukhanovsky, a psychiatrist with a particular interest in what he calls "abnormal psychology".
+Burakov is promoted to detective and eventually aided, covertly at first, by Col. Mikhail Fetisov, his commanding officer and the shrewd head of the provincial committee for crime and much later, by Alexandr Bukhanovsky, a psychiatrist with a particular interest in what he calls "abnormal psychology".

 As well as taking on the form of a crime thriller, the movie depicts Soviet propaganda and bureaucracy that contributed to the failure of law enforcement agencies to capture the killer, Andrei Chikatilo, for almost a decade.
 Chikatilo's crimes were not reported publicly for years.
 Local politicians were fearful such revelations would have a negative impact on the USSR's image, since serial killers were associated with "decadent, Western" moral corruption.

-Chikatilo first came under scrutiny early in the search when he was spotted at a station and found holding a satchel bag containing a knife.
-He was promptly arrested.
-Unfortunately, he was shielded from investigation and released due to his membership in the Communist Party.
-Additionally, the Soviet crime labs erroneously reported that his blood type did not match that found at the murders.
-All this changed under the political reforms of glasnost and Perestroika, and the search for the killer began to make progress.
+Chikatilo first comes under scrutiny early in the search when he is spotted at a station and found holding a satchel bag containing a knife.
+He is promptly arrested.
+However, he is shielded from investigation and released due to his membership in the Communist Party.
+Soviet crime labs erroneously report that his blood type did not match that found at the murders.
+All this changes under the political reforms of glasnost and Perestroika and the search for the killer begins to make progress.